xn3cr0nx/kubeproject/docs/kubernetes-the-hard-way.md

 Docker is a "pod container" which holds the network namespace open while "app containers" join that namespace with Docker's --net=container:<id> function

 ### Implementations (A lot of solutions)
-SDN = software-defined networking, novel approach to cloud computing that facilitates network management
+The Container Network Interface (CNI) defines how the different nodes and their workloads should communicate SDN = software-defined networking, novel approach to cloud computing that facilitates network management
 - ACI: (Cisco Apoplication Centric Infrastructure) intergrated overlay and undelay SDN solution that supports containers, VMs and bare metal servers
 - Big Cloud Fabric from Big Switch Networks: cloud native networking architecture, designed to run Kubernetes in private cloud/on-premise environments.
 With this is possible to connect container orchestration system (k8s, openshift, swarm..) along side with VM orchestration system (VMware, openstack..)